mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 *  but the absolute value of the first result didn't bear much relationship to the 'actual similarity' of the cluster.

+Perhaps the $l_0$ ideas in the recent paper [Learning Deep $l_0$ Encoders](http://arxiv.org/pdf/1509.00153v1.pdf) could be helpful.

+It seems like there is an iterative scheme by which encoders (and their respective weights) can be trained to converge to the 'ideal' input-to-output dictionary scheme.
+But that's similar to factorising the dictionary into a smaller representation.
+Could this be done in a Deep way?